 Textile display at the weekly handmade markets

-It’s quite a flexible display system as it’s now summer and I am only using two rods for a limited number of my scarves and wraps.
+It’s a flexible display system as it’s now summer and I am only using two rods for a limited number of my scarves and wraps.
 This allows space at the bottom of the stand to display cards and other small items on the lid of the base.

 Thanks very much Michelle, and thanks for letting me know about the Bus Depot newsletter too!
 I wasn’t aware of it.